bigdata-i523/hid327/notebook.md

 * 10/16/17 Attended 6PM class and half of the class which started at approximately 7PM.
 * 10/18/17 Attended 5PM class.
 * 10/23/17 Attended 6PM class.
+* 10/23/17 Attended 5PM class to confirm paper1 has been submitted correctly.

 # Theory